GLOBAL MARKETS-Asia equities fall on fear of hawkish central bank hikes

 "It concerns the market that central banks will have to hike rates a lot more to curb inflation," said Kerry Craig, JPMorgan Asset Management'sglobal marketstrategist.

-Australia's S&P/ASX 200 index .AXJO lost 0.25% in early trading, falling for a second straight session and touching its lowest in more than a month on expectations of interest rate rises.
+Australia's S&P/ASX 200 index .AXJO lost 0.3% on Wednesday, falling for a second straight session and touching its lowest in more than a month on expectations of interest rate rises.

-The dollar index =USD fell 0.077%, but analyst expect interest rate rises to lift the dollar, hurting emerging market equities, which benefited from a falling dollar.
+The dollar index =USD was flat, but analyst expect interest rate rises to lift the dollar, hurting emerging market equities, which benefited from a falling dollar.

 Global assetshttp://tmsnrt.rs/2jvdmXl